Angels, Fairies, Demons, and the Elementals

 ii Reichel-Dolmatoff, G. Astronomical Models of Social Behavior Among Some Indians of Colombia.
 In Aveni, A.F. and Urton, G. (1982).
 Ethnoastronomy and Archaeoastronomy in the American Tropics.
 Annals of the New York Academy of Sciences, Volume 385.
 167- 169; 175.

 From the Desk of Kevin J. Todeschi

-This is my update for April 2015 to A.R.E. members and friends who are interested in the new and exciting trends occurring within Edgar Cayce’s A.R.E. and Atlantic University.
+Hello and Happy New Year!
+This is the first update of 2016 to A.R.E. members and friends who are interested in the new and exciting trends occurring within Edgar Cayce’s A.R.E., Atlantic University, and the Cayce/Reilly School of Massage.
 A number of exciting things are happening this month!
 Please share the following with your friends:

 CAYCE/REILLY® SCHOOL OF MASSAGE